nostromo-1/robotic-car/README.md

 ## Software
 The robot runs on raspbian, I have tested it on the releases from mid 2016.
 It is programmed in C. It makes use of the [pigpio](http://abyz.co.uk/rpi/pigpio/) library for GPIO access, allowing it to play sound and use PWM at the same time.
 It also needs the bluetooth and alsa libraries.
 The program avoids active loops in order to make a light use of CPU: its CPU usage is about 7% (which is due to pigpio).
-It is implemented in a multi-threaded program with shared variables and [atomic](https://en.cppreference.com/w/c/language/atomic) semantics to avoid races.
+It is implemented in a multi-threaded program with shared variables and makes use of [atomic](https://en.cppreference.com/w/c/language/atomic) semantics to avoid races.

 The display control code is included in the software, it does not need any display driver library.